name-not-found/Transferencia-Radiativa/README.md

 ## Abstract

 The transfer of energy in the form of electromagnetic radiation is one of the most interesting phenomena.
 The fields of application are both diverse and useful.
-In this project we aim to solve the **radiative transfer equation to calculate clouds thickness** by means of numerical aproximation.
+In this project we aim to solve the **radiative transfer equation to simulate the absorption of radiation by a water cloud at the microwave region (214 Ghz).

 ## Introduction